 Chase Sapphire Reserve Changes Last Year

-One of the most talked about rewards credit cards the last couple of years has been the Chase Sapphire Reserve®.
-It started out with a bang by offering 100,000 Ultimate Rewards points and many other benefits with a total value over $2000 the first year.
+One of the most talked-about rewards credit cards the last couple of years has been the Chase Sapphire Reserve®.
+It started out with a bang by offering 100,000 Ultimate Rewards points and many other benefits with a total value of over $2,000 the first year.
 Unfortunately, there are Chase Sapphire Reserve changes that are happening.
 Some changes are minor, while others may indicate further devaluation down the road.

 Popular Benefits of the Chase Sapphire Reserve

 The Chase Sapphire Reserve has been the card to beat with so many excellent benefits.
-Even though the sign-up bonus has been reduced to 50,000 Ultimate Rewards points from the 100,000 that was offered when it was first released, it is still one of the most highly recommended credit cards available.
+Even though the sign-up bonus has been reduced, it is still one of the most highly recommended credit cards available.

 We’ll get to the changes to the Chase Sapphire Reserve in a minute, but let’s review the major benefits of this card first: